lucasmouilleron/riverworldBeings/README.md

 Datas
 -----
-- Dataset compiled amongst considered sources
+- Dataset compiled amongst considered sources :
+    - until now `./data/population.csv`
+    - including 2070 projections `./data/population-with-future.csv`
 - The dataset consists of Point In Times (*PIT*)
 - For each *PIT*, these metrics are available : year, beings count in millions, *LE*, *LAE*, *CM* and continental proportions
 - Depending on sources, *CM*, *IM*, *LE* and/or *LAE* are provided or not.
 Some datas have been extrapolated.
 Underlying model : *LE = CM * 5/2 + LAE * (1 - CM)*